As a country girl, I've been raising pigs for most of my life.

 Hog pens are, obviously, an essential part of pig keeping and small-scale pig farming.
-But, if you’re new to keeping pigs, you may not realize just how many different types of pig pens there are.
-Depending on the scale and type of your pig raising operation, you may need only one or several types of pens.
+But, if you’re new to keeping pigs, you may not realize just how many different types of pigpens there are.
+Depending on the scale and type of your pig-raising operation, you may need only one or several types of pens.
 Bear in mind that some areas have additional regulations regarding sanitation and other health-related issues for pigs that are being raised for meat or breeding stock.

 If you’re raising pigs from birth, your top priority will be the farrowing pen.
-When building a farrowing pen, it is absolutely critical to keep factors in mind such as the weather, time(s) of year that you will be breeding and farrowing pigs, and the number of breeding sows you intend to keep.
-While the farrowing pen is one of the smallest types of pig pens since it is made to accommodate only one adult pig per litter, it can be the most difficult to build correctly.
 This is where a pregnant sow will live from shortly before delivering her litter up until her piglets are weaned.
+While the farrowing pen is one of the smallest types of pigpens since it is made to accommodate only one adult pig per litter, it can be the most difficult to build correctly.

-If you’ve created a farrowing shed fit for more than one sow at a time and they will be dropping their litters at slightly different times, then you may want to build in concrete barriers several inches high around each individual pen in addition to wood slats or metal panels.
-This barrier will not to anything to keep pigs separated, but they will prevent water from seeping into an occupied pen during cleaning.
+If you’ve created a farrowing shed fit for more than one sow at a time and they will be dropping their litters at slightly different times, then you may want to build concrete barriers several inches high around each individual pen in addition to wood slats or metal panels.
+This barrier will not do anything to keep pigs separated, but it will prevent water from seeping into an occupied pen during cleaning.
 Excess water can provide excellent breeding grounds for bacteria and poses a risk to newborn piglets.

 Weaned pigs are ready to move from the farrowing pen to their own pen where they will put on weight and live for the next couple of months of their lives.
 While it is possible to combine the grow-out pen and finishing pen into one, if you’re consistently breeding pigs then this could waste a lot of space.
 In addition, when selectively breeding pigs for a specific trait, many weaned pigs will be culled out of the bunch before they’re old enough to move on to the finishing pens.